Retail sales rise boosts recovery prospects

 However, a survey by the CBI business lobby showed late last month that retailers expected a pick up in sales in October.

-Booker Group Plc (BOK.L), Britain's biggest cash-and-carry wholesaler, reported a 13 percent rise in its first-half profit as demand from caterers and small retailers held up in unusually wet weather and weak consumer spending in the UK.
+Booker Group Plc, Britain's biggest cash-and-carry wholesaler, reported a 13 percent rise in its first-half profit as demand from caterers and small retailers held up in unusually wet weather and weak consumer spending in the UK.

 (Additional reporting by David Milliken and Peter Schwartzstein; Editing by Catherine Evans)